-The Sticky Keys trick to restore a forgotten administrator password is reliable, easy to carry out, and does not require third-party software.
+The Sticky Keys trick to restore a forgotten administrator password is a reliable way to reset a Windows 7 administrator password , and does not require third-party software.
 All you have to do is boot up from a Windows 7 or Windows Vista setup DVD, launch the Windows Recovery Environment (RE), and then replace the sethc.exe file with cmd.exe.
 You can also use this method for Windows XP, but you have to use a Windows 8 or Windows 7 DVD.
 This is the corresponding guide for Windows 8 users.

 This method is useful if no other user account on this machine has administrator privileges.
 You also need a Windows setup DVD (Vista, Windows 7, or Windows 8).
 With this DVD you can boot up Windows RE and edit the Registry to offline enable the built-in administrator account.
 Also read my article about the offline Registry editor if you don’t know how to edit the Registry in offline mode.
 After you enable the built-in Administrator, you can log on with this account without requiring a password and then reset the Windows password of any user account.